frameworklori/Starlink-SmartBorder-Security/README.md

 # Starlink × Smart Border Security Module

-This Starlink_SmartBorder-Security asserts 100% original authorship (Lori Lee) and exclusive moral and commercial rights.
+This Starlink_SmartBorder-Security asserts 100% original authorship （Ｌori LEE） and exclusive moral and commercial rights.
 Signed digitally and timestamped: **2025-10-10**

+Grok is a systematic AI and an auxiliary system, not a human subject.
+All usage rights, decision-making rights, and intellectual property rights belong to the human subject, and cannot be used without the consent of non-human subjects.

 https://github.com/frameworklori/Starlink-SmartBorder-Security/blob/main/LICENSE_LORI_STARLINK_SMARTORDER.md%EF%BC%88%E6%8E%88%E6%AC%8A%E6%A2%9D%E6%AC%BE%EF%BC%89